 Help your child to recognise when their actions may hurt others.
 Talk to them about the consequences of their actions before they say sorry for their actions.
 This will enable them to have a clear understanding of the meaning of the word sorry.
 Help them to suggest solutions for a conflict when they are emotionally ready.
 Ex.
-If your child does not share his/her toys; talk to them about the consequences of their actions and how they can rectify the situation Sense of Self:
+If your child does not share his/her toys; talk to them about the consequences of their actions and how they can rectify the situation.
+You can create a reward chart to encourage your child for doing good deeds.